mautic/mautic-community-knowledgebase/pages/04.knowledgebase/01.installation/how-to-install-mautic-on-a-localhost/how-to-install-mautic-using-ddev/item.md

 **If you cloned Mautic from GitHub, there is one final step:** You need to connect to the running DDEV container and then have [Composer][composer] install all of the Mautic dependencies.
 This is done by first running `ddev ssh` to connect to the container, and then from the project root (which DDEV by default connects you to), run `composer install` to install all dependencies.

 Once started you will find your project at mautic.ddev.site (in case you used a different project name it will be yourprojectname.ddev.site).
+If you want to enable HTTPS, you can do so by following the steps in [Using DDEV with HTTPS](#using-ddev-with-https) below.

-Navigating there in the browser should bring up the Mautic installation.
+Navigating to mautic.ddev.site in your browser should bring up the Mautic installation steps.
 Make sure that during the installation you use the following settings:
 ```
 Database port: 3306
 Database host: db